NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/02_parameters_and_forcings.md

 Currently we are running with a daily time step.
 That is configurable, but we will worry about that later.

+[Full code for chapter 02](https://github.com/NIVANorge/Mobius2/tree/main/guide/02).

+## Exercises

-Try to run the model in MobiView2, plot the "Plant growth rate" series, and see what happens if you edit a parameter value and run the model again.
+-Run the model in MobiView2, plot the "Plant growth rate" series, and see what happens if you edit a parameter value and run the model again.

-Try also to experiment with changing the equations or adding more complexity to the model.
+- Try also to experiment with changing the equations or adding more complexity to the model.

-Rembember that if you add a new parameter, or parameter group, you don't need to manually add these to the `data_set`.
+	- Rembember that if you add a new parameter, or parameter group, you don't need to manually add these to the `data_set`.
 Mobius2 will auto-generate parameter values for these for you.

-[Full code for chapter 02](https://github.com/NIVANorge/Mobius2/tree/main/guide/02).